Persistent Postural-Perceptual Dizziness (PPPD)

 - the visual system, which lets you see

-- the somatosensory system, which sends signals about position, pressure, movement and vibration from the legs and feet and the rest of the body
+- the proprioceptive system, which sends signals about position, pressure, movement and vibration from the legs and feet and the rest of the body

 Normally, you don't consciously notice all these different sources of information.
 The balance system combines them for you in the background, and you can stand, walk or turn your head without needing to think about keeping your balance.
 But with PPPD, the experience is no longer seamless.
 You start to notice the different signals, especially if they do not all agree with each other.
 This can make you feel like you are moving when you are standing still, or like you are about to fall.

 If the brain thinks you might be in danger of falling, it reacts automatically to protect you.
 Think about how you feel when you are walking on ice or standing on a ladder: your body gets stiff, you take shorter strides and you focus on staying upright.
 At the same time, the balance system uses less information from the vestibular system and more from the visual system.
 Normally, when the risk of falling is over, the balance system goes back to normal.
 But in PPPD, the brain stays in "high-risk" mode instead.
 This causes a vicious circle:

 - you worry about falling and pay more attention to keeping your balance